carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     - [Solve a problem with the implemented dialog](#solve-a-problem-with-the-implemented-dialog)
 - [What's next](#whats-next)

-There is more to Popochiu, but this will showcase the foundamental building blocks of how the engine works.
+There is more to Popochiu, but this will showcase the fundamental building blocks of how the engine works.

 Let's start!

 ## Game setup

-When you first start your project, you are greated with the **Setup** popup, where you can define the base paramenters of your game.
+When you first start your project, you are greeted with the **Setup** popup, where you can define the base parameters of your game.

 ![Setup Popup](../assets/images/getting-started/game_stub-setup_popup.png "Popochiu's Setup popup window")

-Using this window will take care of configuring Godot project with a coherent preset of paramenters so that your game looks good in all situations.
+Using this window will take care of configuring Godot project with a coherent preset of parameters so that your game looks good in all situations.
 Also, it will preconfigure the Game User Interface (GUI) of your choice, so that you don't have to.

 ### Set game resolution

 The **Native game resolution** (_1_) is the actual resolution of your assets (i.e. background).
 This resolution will be scaled up or down to match the actual display resolution (see below).
-Usually you want to set this to the size of a full-game background tha fills the entire "screen".
+Usually, you want to set this to the size of a full-game background that fills the entire "screen".

-For example, if you plan to create a retro-vibes pixel-art adventure game like the early ones by Sierra or LucasArts, you may want to keep this resolution down to `320x200`, that was the native resolution of VGA displays back then.
+For example, if you plan to create a retro-vibes pixel-art adventure game like the early ones by Sierra or LucasArts, you may want to keep this resolution down to `320x200`, which was the native resolution of VGA displays back then.
-If you want to create a high-res game like the modern Deponia series, with beautifully painted art, you may want to bring this up to `1920x1080`, that's a modern Full-HD display resolution.
+If you want to create a high-res game like the modern Deponia series, with beautifully painted art, you may want to bring this up to `1920x1080`, which is a modern Full-HD display resolution.

 !!! tip
-    If you plan to develop a pixel-art game for widescreen displays, these are commond resolutions that can work on a modern PC:
+    If you plan to develop a pixel-art game for widescreen displays, these are common resolutions that can work on a modern PC:

     * `320x180`: vertically very small, good to emulate pioneering 80s games like Sierra's _King's Quest_ or similar.
     * `356x200`: more vertical space, this is a "widescreen" version of the 320x200 that games like _The Secret of Monkey Island_ or _King's Quest V_ had on an IBM PC or Amiga, back then.
-    * `384x216`: there were no games back then featuring this resolution, but it can be used if you want to have a bit more vertical space for higher sprites, or for a bulky interface like the 9-verbs one, without ruining the _retro-vibe_.
+    * `384x216`: there were no games back then featuring this resolution, but it can be used if you want to have a bit more vertical space for higher sprites or to accommodate a bulky interface like the 9-verbs one, without ruining the _retro-vibe_.

-Some prefer not to play adventure games in full-screen so, once you've set the native resolution for you game, you may use the **Playing window resolution** (_2_) values to set the size your game will have when played in windowed mode.
+Some prefer not to play adventure games in full-screen so, once you've set the native resolution for your game, you may use the **Playing window resolution** (_2_) values to set the size your game will have when played in windowed mode.
 For low-res games, you want to provide a larger window than the native resolution, or on most modern displays, it will be very tiny.

 !!! note
-    The provided default is a good fit for most Full-HD displays, and the player will be able to resize the window anyway.Probably it's worth adjusting the window size only if you know your game will be played in specific contexts.
+    The provided default is a good fit for most Full-HD displays, and the player will be able to resize the window anyway.
+Probably it's worth adjusting the window size only if you know your game will be played in specific contexts.

-Finally, the **Game type** (_3_) select box will set a bunch of project settings that are better kept coherent, from sprite importing, to scaling algorithms, etc. The options are:
+Finally, the **Game type** (_3_) select box will set a bunch of project settings that are better kept coherent, from sprite importing to scaling algorithms, etc. The options are:

 * **Custom**: This does nothing, leaving all the settings to the developer.
-* **2D**: Chose this for high-res games, that may benefit from anti-aliasing when scaled up or down.
+**2D**: Choose this for high-res games, that may benefit from anti-aliasing when scaled up or down.
-* **Pixel**: Chose this for low-res and pixel-art games, so that you graphics remain crisp when scaled up or down.
+**Pixel**: Choose this for low-res and pixel-art games, so that your graphics remain crisp when scaled up or down.

 !!! info "Under the hood"
-    For the more technical readers, what the **Game type** options do is pre-configuring **Stretch mode** to `canvas_item` and **Stretch aspect** to `keep` for you.
-The `Pixel` mode also sets textures use the `Nearest` filter, so that no anti-alias or blurring happens when the game is scaled.
+    For the more technical readers, what the **Game type** options do is preconfigure the **Stretch mode** to `canvas_item` and **Stretch aspect** to `keep` for you.
+The `Pixel` mode also sets textures using the `Nearest` filter, so that no anti-alias or blurring happens when the game is scaled.

 !!! note
-    Nowadays there are so many different display aspect ratios, that doing assumptions on how your game will be played is futile.
+    Nowadays there are so many different display aspect ratios, that making assumptions about how your game will be played is futile.
 Nonetheless, the vast majority of devices out there (mobile or PCs) have displays close enough to `16:9` that you will probably end up keeping this ratio into consideration.
 That's the reason why Popochiu default values are set to `320x180`: it is an old-style resolution, with the aspect ratio of a modern display.

 ### Select game GUI